ttrine/filter_manager/README.md

 5. Now open 'src/app/hello.world.xml' and change 'Hello World' to 'World Hello' and save.
 The serve command will detect the file has change, rebuild it, push it up to 1010 and then refresh the browser ([LiveReload.com](https://chrome.google.com/webstore/search/livereload) extension required).

-##Notes on TenDo
-* TenDo tasks are executed via the [grunt-tendo](https://www.npmjs.com/package/grunt-tendo) npm package (which internally uses the [tendo](https://www.npmjs.com/package/tendo) npm package).
-The grunt-tendo task configurations are located in 'tasks\configure.tendo.js' and additional configuration values can be found 'build.config.js'.

 ## Auto-managed quick queries:
 Inside of the 'build.config.js' there is a node named 'quick_queries' this is where the auto-managed quick queries are defined.
 Each node will automatically have a 'watch', 'tendo' and optionally a 'replace' task created.
 Example: